pingcap/docs-tidb-operator/en/tidb-toolkit.md

 wget http://charts.pingcap.org/tidb-lightning-v1.1.0.tgz
 ```

-Copy these chart files to the server and decompress them, you can use these charts to install the corresponding components through the `helm install` command, taking `tidb-operator` as an example:
+Copy these chart files to the server and decompress them.
+You can use these charts to install the corresponding components by running the `helm install` command.
+Take `tidb-operator` as an example:

 {{< copyable "shell-regular" >}}